lampajr/hyperfoil.github.io/quickstart/quickstart6.md

 * `standalone.sh` starts both the controller and (one) agent in a single JVM.
 * `controller.sh` starts clustered [Vert.x](https://vertx.io/) and deploys the controller.
 Agents are started as needed in different nodes.
 You'll see this in the [next quickstart]({{ "/quickstart/quickstart7.html" | absolute_url }}).

 Open two terminals; in one terminal start the standalone server and in second terminal start the CLI.
-Let's try to connect to the server (by default running on `http://localhost:8090`) and upload the [examples/single-request.hf.yaml]({{ site.github.repository_url }}/blob/master/distribution/src/main/resources/examples/single-request.hf.yaml) benchmark:
+Let's try to connect to the server (by default running on `http://localhost:8090`) and upload the {% include example_link.md src='single-request.hf.yaml' %} benchmark:

 ```
 > bin/cli.sh